 Criteria for selection include: clinical work experience, level of education and post-graduate training, life experiences related to becoming a therapist, well-developed application essays, and references.
 We are looking for a diverse group of individuals who are open to process-oriented and relational therapeutic approaches Experience in group therapy and training groups will count in your favor.
 Each year our scholarship recipients reflect a wide range of age and life experiences, cultural backgrounds, geographic locations, gender and ethnicity.

-RSVP to accept Scholarships: within five days of notification.
+RSVP to accept Scholarships: within two days of notification.